 One of the most obvious signs that your fence may already need repair is a broken board.
 A broken board may or may not be only seen upon close inspection.
 But if the broken board can be easily noticed even when you are meters away, that is a problem that needs immediate attention.

 For wooden and vinyl fences, signs of a broken board include holes, cracks, dents, and decay.
 These things are only normal as your wooden fence installation ages.

-But of course, it would be better if you can detect its earliest sign or appearance so it can be prevented from getting worse.
+But of course, it would be better if you can detect its earliest sign or appearance so you can save time and money for your fence and prevent it from getting worse.
 If you make it a habit to inspect the fence from time to time, you can easily spot these holes and cracks.

 Once you detect it at the earliest sign, it will be just an easy fix for the fence.
 You can even do it yourself.